 - The address of the site

-- Details of any medical treatment you received, including who provided the treatment and when
+- Details of any medical treatment you had

 - Photographs of the scene of the accident

-- A copy of the logbook where the accident was recorded, or details of who recorded the information in the logbook.
+- A copy of the accident report, or details of who filled it in

-The more detailed the description of the accident circumstances that you can provide to your solicitor, the more likely it is that you will be able to convince the other side and the Court of your claim.
+The more detail you can provide, the more likely it is that you will be able to convince the other side and the Court of your claim.

-The primary health and safety legislation is the Health and Safety at Work etc Act 1974.
-This Act sets out some fairly broad brush obligations on employers to ensure the health and safety of their employees.
-In practice, employers must provide their workers with a safe working environment, health and safety training, adequate supervision, and safe, risk-assessed work processes.
+Employers must follow the Health and Safety at Work Act 1974 to keep their employees safe.
+Employers must provide their workers with a safe working environment, training, adequate supervision, and safe, risk-assessed work processes.

 Other legislation includes:

-These regulations are important as together they set out the standard of care expected of an employer in charge of a construction site.
-You still have to prove negligence in order to bring a compensation claim.
-However, negligence is significantly easier to establish if it is clear that someone breached a specific health and safety rule.
+They are important as they set out the standard expected of an employer in charge of a construction site.
+You still have to prove negligence to bring a construction accident claim, however, it is much easier to prove if it is clear that someone breached a health and safety rule.

 What is the role of the Health and Safety Executive in construction accident claims?

-The Health and Safety Executive (HSE) is an independent watchdog charged with overseeing the nation’s work-related health and safety.
-Their aim is to protect the health, safety and welfare of people at work, and to safeguard anyone who may be affected by work activities.
+The Health and Safety Executive (HSE) is an independent watchdog that oversees work-related health and safety.
+Their aim is to protect the health, safety and welfare of people at work.

-The type of enforcement action differs according to the seriousness of the incident.
-Typically, the HSE will issue a notice of improvement, stop certain activities where they create serious risks, and prosecute those responsible for serious transgressions.
-Anyone found guilty of serious health and safety breaches faces an unlimited fine and imprisonment in some cases.
+The type of enforcement action differs depending on the seriousness of the incident.
+Typically, the HSE will issue a notice of improvement.
+They will then stop certain activities that create serious risks.
+Finally, they will prosecute those responsible for serious transgressions.
+Anyone found guilty of serious health and safety breaches faces an unlimited fine.
+They may also face prison.

-The HSE does not award personal injury compensation and they will not be involved in your construction accident claim.
-However, it is beneficial to await the outcome of the HSE investigation since this will determine whether the employer was acting outside health and safety laws.
-It would be very difficult for an employer to deny your claim in these circumstances.
+The HSE does not award compensation.
+They will have no involvement in your construction accident claim.
+However, it is beneficial to await the outcome of the HSE investigation.
+This is because it will determine whether the employer was acting outside health and safety laws.
+It would be difficult for an employer to deny your claim in these circumstances.

-Maximum and minimum figures for each type of injury are recommended in the Judicial College Guidelines.
-Solicitors, insurance companies and the Courts use the Guidelines when valuing your claim.
+Figures for each type of injury are recommended in the Judicial College Guidelines.
+Solicitors, insurance companies and Courts use these when valuing your claim.